 Other preamps include the very small form factor types MMP-E Modular Active Cable (XLR output) and MMP-G Modular Active Cable (MicroDot output), allowing for very slim set-ups.
 The MMP-G even allows you to match a larger microphone directly to a wireless transmitter.

 For the true audiophile, the 2006A Twin Diaphragm Omni Mic offers low distortion and totally accurate and faithful sound.

 The 2006C Compact Twin Diaphragm Omni Mic offers a subtle character alteration with a bit more “body” to the low end than the 2006A.
 It is also much easier to position than other omni mics, due to its smaller size.

 At any time, and with no tools needed, it is possible to transform the 2006 Twin Diaphragm Omni Mic into a new configuration.

 An omnidirectional microphone has sensitivity at all angles – in principle picking up sound equally from all directions.
 This gives you an extremely natural and realistic sound compared to a cardioid mic.
 Omni mics are often used for picking up ambient sounds, as well as miking a large sound source such as a choir in a recording situation.
 Unfortunately, due to their pickup pattern, omnis can also produce a lot of feedback in live situations.

-Nonetheless, we recommend that you try a DPA omni first because, when used close to the sound source, the equal frequency response makes these mics a flexible addition in your audio toolbox.
-It will often give a more natural sound, it can handle extremely high sound pressure levels, it does not suffer from proximity effect and is not as sensitive to wind, pop or handling noise.
+Nonetheless, we recommend that you try a DPA omni first because, when used close to the sound source, the equal frequency response makes these mics a flexible addition to your audio toolbox.
+It will often give a more natural sound, it can handle extremely high sound pressure levels, it does not suffer from proximity effect, and is not as sensitive to wind, pop, or handling noise.